-OJSC Bank of Baku's (Bank of Baku) long-term local- and foreign-currency deposit ratings of B3 are based solely on the bank's b3 Baseline Credit Assessment (BCA) and do not factor in any probability of external support.
+OJSC Bank of Baku's (Bank of Baku) long-term local- and foreign-currency deposit ratings of B2 are on par with the bank's b2 Baseline Credit Assessment (BCA) and do not benefit from any probability of external support.

-Bank of Baku's b3 BCA is supported by a substantial improvement in the bank's asset quality over the past two years and its strong capital position.
-At the same time, the BCA is constrained by the still-large stock of problem loans and the bank's focus on high-risk consumer and microlending segments, as well as its modest recurring profitability, which is being eroded by high operating costs.
+Bank of Baku's b2 BCA reflects the substantial improvement in the bank's asset quality over the past two years and its strong capital position and profitability which all boost the bank's solvency profile.
+At the same time, the BCA is constrained by the bank's focus on high-risk consumer and microlending segments, as well as its relatively weaker funding profile, a result of its high loan-to-deposit ratio, although its deposits have historically been stable.

 Exhibit 1

 Rating Scorecard - Key financial ratios

-As of 31 December 2020
+As of 31 December 2021